MerbahAmine/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/bookshelf/retrieve.md

-# Retrieve and display all attributes of the book
+# Retrieve and display all attributes of the book using Book.objects.get
+book = Book.objects.get(title="1984")

+# Display attributes
 print(vars(book))

 # Expected output: